KainNhantumbo/bug-tracker/readme.md

 - Has more than just default dark and light themes.

 - Uses the browser localStorage to save user theme preferences.

+- Built-in from scratch, a  custom, beautiful, clean layout and animations.

 ## Scripts for testing